MarkBind/markbind/frontend/components/README.md

 Most of the styles are based on Bootstrap's markup and CSS, but no dependency on Bootstrap's JavaScript is required.
 The only required dependencies are:

 * [Vue.js](http://vuejs.org/) (required ^v2.x.x, test with v2.5.16).
 * [Bootstrap CSS](http://getbootstrap.com/) (required 4.x.x, test with 4.1.1).
-VueStrap doesn't depend on a very precise version of Bootstrap.
+MarkBind's Vue components doesn't depend on a very precise version of Bootstrap.

 ## Components / directives